 Once in a while, you can across worthy under-the-radar shops and feel that they should be known to the wider public.

-Yatkayan Dessert 一家人 is one of them, and perhaps ‘suffer’ due to its located at a hidden corner at Fortune Centre Level 2, and the current COVID-19 situation.
+Yatkayan Dessert 一家人 is one of them, and perhaps ‘suffer’ due to its located at a hidden corner at Fortune Centre Level 2, and the COVID-19 situation.

 Fortune Centre is not considered a hip place, and the office-cum-retail building houses quite a number of eclectic mix of shops and vegetarian restaurants under one roof.